2014 Heywood and Middleton by-election: Candidates

 On 16 September 2014, Rochdale Borough Council published the statement of persons nominated, which confirmed five candidates would contest the by-election.

 Labour candidate Liz McInnes is a local councillor on Rossendale Borough Council.

 The Liberal Democrats selected Anthony Smith, a local businessman.

 The UK Independence Party announced on 11 September that their candidate would be John Bickley, a software businessman who had stood in the Wythenshawe and Sale East by-election in February, in which he had come second.

-The Green Party announced their candidate on 14 September as Middleton resident Abi Jackson, a recent graduate of the University of Huddersfield with a master's degree in Psychology.
+The Green Party announced their candidate on 14 September as Middleton resident Abi Jackson, a recent graduate of the University of Huddersfield with a master's degree in psychology.

 Polling

-Results
+Result

 Labour retained the seat with a small increase in vote share but a reduced majority.
 The 36-point increase in UKIP support is one of the largest increases in vote share ever recorded in a by-election.
 Only in six previous contests in Great Britain has a party enjoyed a larger increase.
 It is also the highest increase ever recorded for a party that did not win the by-election.
 Conversely, the fall in the Liberal Democrat vote was the largest recorded for that party in any of the by-elections they have contested since their formation.